 4.1 General

-FPL and Customer agree that their respective performances of this Agreement shall comply with the then-existing (or amended) manuals, standards, and guidelines of NERC, FRCC, or any successor agency assuming or charged with similar responsibilities related to the operation and reliability of the North American electric interconnected transmission grid.
+FPL and Customer agree that their respective performances of this Agreement shall comply with the then-existing (or amended) manuals, standards, and guidelines of NERC, FRCC, or any successor agency assuming or charged with similar responsibilities related to the operation and reliability of the North American electric interconnected transmission grid in Florida.
 To the extent that this Agreement does not specifically address or provide the mechanisms necessary to comply with such NERC or FRCC manuals, standards, or guidelines, FPL and Customer hereby agree that both Parties shall provide to the other Party all such information as may reasonably be required to comply with such manuals, standards, or guidelines and shall operate, or cause to be operated, their respective facilities in accordance with such manuals, standards, or guidelines.

-FPL and Customer agree that their respective performances of this Agreement shall also be in accordance with the requirements and guidelines given in FPL's Facility Connection Requirement document (as revised or superceded).
-In the event of a conflict between this Agreement and FPL's Facility Connection Requirement document, this Agreement shall control.
+FPL and Customer agree that their respective performances of this Agreement shall also be in accordance with the requirements and guidelines given in FPL's Facility Connection Requirements (as revised or superceded) that FPL has provided to Customer in writing.
+In the event of a conflict between this Agreement and FPL's Facility Connection Requirements, this Agreement shall control.

 4.2 FPL Obligations

-FPL shall operate and control the FPL Transmission System and other FPL facilities on its' side of the Point of Interconnection (1) in a safe and reliable manner; (2) in accordance with Good Utility Practice; (3) in accordance with applicable operational and/or reliability criteria, protocols, and directives, including those of NERC and FRCC; and (4) in accordance with the provisions of this Agreement.
+FPL shall operate and control the FPL Transmission System and other FPL facilities on its side of the Point of Interconnection (1) in a safe and reliable manner; (2) in accordance with Good Utility Practice; (3) in accordance with applicable operational and/or reliability criteria, protocols, and directives, including those of NERC and FRCC; and (4) in accordance with the provisions of this Agreement.

 4.3 Customer Obligations

-The Customer shall operate and control the Facility on their side of the Point of Interconnection (1) in a safe and reliable manner; (2) in accordance with Good Utility Practice; (3) in accordance with applicable operational and/or reliability criteria, protocols, and directives of NERC and FRCC; and (4) in accordance with the provisions of this Agreement.
+The Customer shall operate and control the Facility on its side of the Point of Interconnection (1) in a safe and reliable manner; (2) in accordance with Good Utility Practice; (3) in accordance with applicable operational and/or reliability criteria, protocols, and directives of NERC and FRCC; and (4) in accordance with the provisions of this Agreement.

 4.4 Access Rights

-The Parties shall provide each other easements and/or access rights as may be necessary for either Party's performance of their respective operational obligations under this Agreement; provided that, notwithstanding anything stated herein, a Party performing operational work within the boundaries of the other Party's facilities must abide by the rules applicable to that site.
+The Parties shall provide each other easements and/or access rights as may be necessary for either Party's performance of their respective operational obligations under this Agreement; provided that, notwithstanding anything stated herein, a Party performing operational work within the boundaries of the other Party's facilities must abide by the rules applicable to that site, as provided in Section 7.1.

 4.5 Switching and Tagging Rules

 The Parties shall abide by their respective Switching and Tagging Rules for obtaining clearances for work or for switching operations on equipment.
 Strict adherence to established Switching and Tagging and grounding procedures is required at all times for the safety of personnel.
-Such work shall be performed in accordance with all applicable laws, rules, and regulations and in compliance with Occupational Safety and Health Administration (OSHA), NESC and Good Utility Practice.
+Such work shall be performed in accordance with Applicable Lawand in compliance with Occupational Safety and Health Administration (OSHA), NESC and Good Utility Practice.
 With regard to Joint Use Facilities, the Parties will follow mutually agreeable Switching and Tagging Rules in order to obtain clearances for work on equipment requiring switching of both Parties' facilities.
-The Parties will adopt mutually agreeable Switching and Tagging Rules by a mutually agreeable date not later than one hundred and twenty (120) days prior to the Facility's Commercial Operation Date.
+The Parties will adopt mutually agreeable Switching and Tagging Rules and grounding procedures for Customer’s Facilities, FPL’s Facilities and Joint Use Facilities by a mutually agreeable date not later than one hundred and twenty (120) days prior to the Facility's Commercial Operation Date.

 4.6 Joint Use Facilities